 Working smarter benefits everyone, with employees being clearly able to differentiate their work and personal lives and managers benefitting from top performance and team efficiency.
 This also reduces levels of stress for everyone and increases employee motivation.

-The key is to start from the beginning, meaning finding the right people and implementing proper overtime policies so that teams have the skills they need.
+The key for productivity is to start from the beginning, meaning finding the right people and implementing proper overtime policies so that teams have the skills they need.

 The great thing is, most of these steps will not cost your organization in terms of financial input.
 Instead, company culture and the right policies are the biggest pieces of the puzzle.

 When the business values and demonstrates high-performance output, the rest of the team falls in line as well.
-This paves the way for the company to succeed, even in the most difficult times.
+This paves the way for the company to succeed with productivity, even in the most difficult times.